noisyor/UTLA-Cross-Domain/README.md

 1. `XMEGA-Power`: XMEGA power traces from the CDPA-SCA cross-device dataset.
 2. `XMEGA-EM`: XMEGA EM traces from the CDPA-SCA cross-probe-position dataset.
 3. `Sakura-AES`: Sakura AES traces from the CDPA-SCA cross-device dataset.
-4. `ASCADv1-variable-key`: ASCAD variable-key metadata and placeholders.
+4. `ASCADv1-variable-key`: ASCAD variable-key profiling, direct-transfer, and UTLA code.
-5. `ASCADv2`: ASCADv2 profiling code and placeholders.
+5. `ASCADv2`: ASCADv2 profiling, direct-transfer, and ASCADv2-to-ASCADv1 UTLA code.
-6. `x86-Cache`: x86 cache-timing profiling code and placeholders.
+6. `x86-Cache`: x86 cache-timing profiling, direct-transfer, and x86-to-XMEGA UTLA code.
 7. `CHES-2025`: CHES Challenge 2025 profiling and CHES-to-XMEGA transfer code.

 Each experiment folder has a local `Readme.md` with dataset layout notes.
-Output files are written to `models/`, `results/`, and `figures/` subdirectories when scripts are run, but those generated artifacts are ignored by Git.
+Output files are written to `models/`, `results/`, and `figures/` subdirectories when scripts are run.

 ## Data Layout